 The Importance of NDAA Compliance

 Compliance with the NDAA is not just a matter of legal necessity; it’s a commitment to maintaining a secure and trustworthy infrastructure.
-For businesses and government entities, using non-compliant products can result in severe consequences, including the loss of federal funding and reputational damage.
-Compliance ensures that organisations are not inadvertently supporting practices that could undermine national security.
+For businesses and government entities, using non-compliant products can result in severe consequences, including the loss of government projects, funding and reputational damage.

 Banned Chipsets and Brands

-The NDAA explicitly bans the use of products and services from specific manufacturers, including but not limited to Huawei Technologies Company, ZTE Corporation, Hytera Communications Corporation, Hangzhou Hikvision Digital Technology Company, and Dahua Technology Company.
 These bans are primarily due to concerns over the potential for these companies to facilitate espionage and other security threats.
 The legislation also extends to any substantial or essential component of any system manufactured by these entities, making it crucial for organisations to scrutinise the origins of their security technology components thoroughly.

-OzSpy’s NDAA Compliance and Certification
+OzSpy’s NDAA Compliance

 OzSpy’s approach to NDAA compliance involves a meticulous selection of products and partners.
 By ensuring that all components used in their security systems are from non-banned sources and comply with NDAA regulations, OzSpy provides peace of mind to its customers.
 This commitment extends beyond just the products to include a comprehensive service that encompasses consultation, installation, and ongoing support, ensuring that the systems remain compliant over time.